Simmons scores 34 in triple-double, carries 76ers past Nets

+NEW YORK (AP) — Ben Simmons was chosen Monday as the Eastern Conference player of the week for the way he performed last week.

+Then he got a sensational start on winning the next week’s award, too.

-NEW YORK (AP) — Ben Simmons tied a career high with 34 points and added 12 rebounds and 12 assists, carrying the Philadelphia 76ers to a 117-111 victory over the Brooklyn Nets on Monday.
+Simmons tied a career high with 34 points and added 12 rebounds and 12 assists, carrying the Philadelphia 76ers to a 117-111 victory over the Brooklyn Nets.

+“I mean, Ben Simmons was ridiculously dominant tonight,” 76ers coach Brett Brown said.

+A point guard by skill but at 6-foot-10 a big man in size, Simmons played all over the floor for a 76ers team missing All-Star center Joel Embiid.
+The Nets tried guarding him with big men but that didn’t work — though nothing may have the way he played.

+“I just came in with that mindset to win,” Simmons said.
+“I know it’s going to be tough every time we play teams like this.”

-Announced as the Eastern Conference player of the week during the game, Simmons got a good start on winning the next week’s award, too.
-He shot 12 for 14 from the field in his career-best fifth straight game with 20 or more points, finishing with his fourth triple-double of the season.
+Simmons shot 12 for 14 from the field in his career-best fifth straight game with 20 or more points, finishing with his fourth triple-double of the season.
+The NBA leader in steals had five of them.

+“Just his determination,” Brown said when asked what impressed him most about Simmons’ performance.
+“Like, there was a determination, there was a spirit, there was a committed performance offensively and defensively that he just wasn’t going to let the team lose.”

 Al Horford added 19 points for the 76ers, who won their fourth consecutive game.
 Tobias Harris and Josh Richardson each scored 15.

 Spencer Dinwiddie scored 22 points for the Nets, who played without Kyrie Irving because of hamstring tightness and lost their fourth straight.
-Caris LeVert had 16 points and rookie Nicolas Claxton added a career-best 15.
+Caris LeVert had 16 points and rookie Nicolas Claxton added a career-best 15, but the Nets hurt themselves with 10 turnovers in the fourth quarter.

+“Towards the end, we couldn’t hold onto the ball.
+It wasn’t anybody in particular, literally everybody was turning it over,” center Jarrett Allen said.

 The Nets led 91-82 on Claxton’s follow dunk with 1:41 left in the third, but the Sixers scored the final eight points of the period.
 Simmons got the last six, including two free throws after he was flagrantly fouled by Claxton, who fell hard onto the court.

-He scored again to open the fourth and give Philadelphia a 92-91 lead, which grew to 97-91 when Raul Neto capped its 15-0 run with a 3-pointer.
+Simmons scored again to open the fourth and give Philadelphia a 92-91 lead, which grew to 97-91 when Raul Neto capped its 15-0 run with a 3-pointer.

-Philadelphia’s lead grew to 105-96 on a basket by Simmons before the Nets scored eight straight while the 76ers went scoreless for nearly five minutes.
+Philadelphia extended the lead to 105-96 on a basket by Simmons before the Nets scored eight straight while the 76ers went scoreless for nearly five minutes.
 Horford finally ended that drought when Simmons found him for a 3-pointer and a 108-104 edge with 1:22 to play, and Furkan Korkmaz hit another 3 to put them up five with 23 seconds remaining.

 The Nets committed 22 turnovers and shot 64.7% on free throws while losing for the 11th time in 13 games.